HuseinRawi/my_nustest20210312/README.md

-# my_nustest20210312
+# Test Project DevOps 102

-This is my test project to get started on GitHub
+This is my test project to get started on GitHub GitHub is really awaesome